WinPlay02/GitCraft/readme.md

                              Restricts the refreshed versions to the ones provided.
 This options will cause the git repository to refresh.
+      --signatures=<signatures>
+                             Specifies the signatures patches used to patch generics into class, field, and method
+                               declarations.
+None is selected by default.
+                               Possible values are: sparrow, none
       --skip-nonlinear       Skips non-linear (e.g. April Fools, Combat Snapshots, ...) versions completely
       --sort-json            Sorts JSON objects contained in JSON files (e.g.